 This web site contains selected articles and presentations about propagation and solar topics from my monthly Practical Propagation column in CQ Plus (formerly WorldRadio), from my contributions to other Amateur Radio publications, and from shows I’ve given.
 These items are grouped into Monthly Feature, Timely Topics, Basic Concepts, Tutorials, General, 160m, HF, VHF, Contesting, Webinars and DXU presentations.
 Just click on the link on the left to navigate to these areas.

-You may also read about my early Novice days at the WN9AVT link, my aviation days at the Aviation link and some RF power amplifier topics in the RF Power Amps link and antenna topics in the Antennas link and the Rcv Antennas link.
+You can also read about my early Novice days at the My Novice Days link, my aviation days at the Aviation link, RF power amplifier topics in the RF Power Amps link and antenna topics in the Antennas link and the Rcv Antennas link.
 Also check out some of my early “detective” work in the WN9AVT Mystery link.

 You can contact me at email@example.com.